 Some CDs have more than one artist on them.
 Use the bands dropdown to add all featured bands to the album - the album will then appear in each one's discography.
 In the tracklist, either break songs intro groups (if each artist has several songs) with artist name and tracks listed below, or put artist name before each song (if each has only one song) - ex: "# Iron Maiden - The Trooper".
-Splits can be Singles, EPs, Studio albums or VA, depending on their length and content.
+Splits should be labelled as "EP" for the type, and include "[Split]" at the end of the title.

 Please refer to the working with images

 Tracklists are tricky, so please pay close attention!
 First of all, make sure you've seen and understood the tracklist code (if you haven't, click on "Tracklist code and instructions" below the tracklist box).
 Use the preview button to see the end result.
 Here are some of the most common mistakes:

 - All brackets in song titles must be in (parentheses).
 All tags and any additional information that is not part of the song's title must be in [square brackets].

 - Information in square brackets should be in lower case, except names and titles.

 - For multi-CD releases, make sure that the [disc] tag is used properly.
 If there's a bonus CD on the limited edition, also put the [disc] tag in front of the original CD, otherwise it will designate the bonus CD as disk 1.

 - Don't use such tags as [instrumental] or [non-album track].
 However, if it's the instrumental version of a song, use the [v: instrumental] tag.